jsy10101/Fast-Cart/README.md

 ### FastAPI Setup

 To set up the Inventory Microservice, install FastAPI and Uvicorn by following the instructions at [FastAPI Documentation](https://fastapi.tiangolo.com/).

-### Connecting to Redis

-Create a Redis database using Redis Cloud and connect to it using `redis-py`. 📡

 ### Creating Product Models